PhilippGrashoff/cronforatk/README.md

 The logic of these cronjobs has to be implemented separately.

 The repository consists of these classes:
-* BaseCronJob: This is a base for all real cronjobs
+* BaseCronJob: This is a base for all real cronjobs.
+The actual logic for a cronjob is implemented in a class extending BaseCronJob.
-* CronJobExecutor: This class contains all the logic to decide when which cronjob should be executed.
-* CronJobModel: This is used to persist each wanted execution.
-It contains the info which cronjob should be executed when.
+* Scheduler: This is used to persist each wanted execution.
+It contains the info which BaseCronJob child should be executed when.
-* CronJobloader: This is a small helper.
-As all Cronjobs are stored as PHP classes, this class checks given directories for available cronjob implementations.
+* Executor: This class contains all the logic to decide when which Scheduler (and hence the corresponding BaseCronJob child) should be executed.
-* CronJobExecutionLog: In here, execution results are logged.
+* ExecutionLog: In here, execution results are logged.
 If execution results should be logged can be defined per CronJobModel.
+* CronJobLoader: This is a small helper.
+As all Cronjobs are stored as PHP classes, this class checks given directories for available BaseCronJob implementations.